brennon/eim/README.md

 }
 ```

-Much like the outer JSON object describes an overall study session, the `data` property of a `questionnaire`-`name`d slide describes a questionnaire-based slide itself.
+Much like the outer JSON object describes an overall study session, the `data` property of a `questionnaire`-`name` slide describes a questionnaire-based slide itself.
 The `data` property takes an object as its value, and supports three properties on this object: `title`, `introductoryText`, and `structure`.

 ###### Questionnaire `title` Property